knownasilya/just-auth/README.md

 **Don't use yet, this is still a work in progress.**

-Simple token based authentication for Express.js.
+Simple SPA focused token based authentication for Express.js.
 This library follows convention over configuration, but configuration is available :wink:.

 ## Installation